Friends World Committee for Consultation: Europe and Middle East Section

 Europe and Middle East Section (EMES) is numerically the smallest of the Quaker Sections but historically the oldest and is growing in former Eastern Bloc countries, though declining in so-called Western Europe countries.
 EMES includes Britain Yearly Meeting, the mother Meeting of Friends, being the heir to the former London Yearly Meeting.
 Britain Yearly Meeting's "Faith and Practice" or book of discipline is used by many Friends around the world as a guide to Friends' practices and procedures.
 Britain Yearly Meeting is the largest Meeting in the Section with approximately 16,000 Members, followed by Ireland Yearly Meeting with around 1,000 Members.
 Other Yearly Meetings in Europe are small, in some cases smaller than Monthly Meetings in Asia but retain the name and form of Yearly Meetings for historical reasons.

 Friends have a long-standing presence in the Middle East and the Palestine, dating back to Ottoman times.
-For example, Friends School, Ramallah, is a noted educational centre and Friends are active in attempts to build peace at the grass roots in this troubled area.
+For example, Ramallah Friends School is a noted educational center and Friends are active in attempts to build peace at the grass roots in this troubled area.
 Britain Yearly Meeting's Quaker Peace and Social Witness (QPSW) is one of the significant international Friends agencies.
 The FWCC Quaker United Nations Office (QUNO) in Geneva is partly supported by Britain Yearly Meeting.
 Friends presence at the United Nations has engaged and continues to engage in much quiet diplomacy to reduce violence and build peace around the world.
 Friends House in Geneva is a quiet haven in a busy international city and hosts Geneva Meeting.